ComputingUSA/wbCalcApp/README.md

 # wbCalcApp
-Weight and balance app for an aircraft I built
+Android weight and balance app for an aircraft I built